Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Low.

 Propagation: Offsets, leaf cuttings, rhizomes, and seed.
-Seed should be kept at 60-70°F during germination, which may take 7-30 days.
+Seed should be kept at 60-70°F (15.6-21°C) during germination, which may take 7-30 days.
 Offsets, leaf cuttings and rhizomes should be allowed to root in a pot before being transplanted.

 Uses: Ornamental, xeric garden, barrier plant, culinary.